Brockport daycare center under investigation, former employees and parents speak out

 That boy’s mother told News 8 she was never notified of the full story, saying the daycare told her it was only a few drops on his pants.

-“The fact that they were trying to hide it from the mother is what really upset me,” Lawrence told us.
+“The fact that they were trying to hide it from the mother is what really upset me,” Lawrence said.
 “Because as a parent of my kids going there, what else are they hiding when I’m not around that happens to my own children?”

 The alleged bleach incident was discussed by employees in a group chat obtained by News 8.
 They say the boy did not show any serious symptoms but did say the director prevented them from telling the mother the whole story.
 We have reached out to the daycare multiple times, but they declined to comment on those allegations and this.

-Other chats show an open bag of Gummie Edibles with Hemp Extract in them falling on the floor around kids.
-An employee then claimed them as hers writing back “don’t eat them they’re Edibles.”
+Other chats show an open bag of ‘Gummy Edibles’ with Hemp Extract in them falling on the floor around kids.
+An employee then claimed them as hers writing back “don’t eat them they’re edibles.”
 Another employee who wanted to remain anonymous said no accountability ever came out of it.

 “There were no repercussions at all for her leaving edibles in the open where there’s kids everywhere or two of the other teachers that were pinching kids bottoms and stuff,” she said.
 “The parents aren’t being informed at all and I feel like it’s really important that they see if their kids had experienced anything because a lot of kids probably aren’t telling parents this stuff.”